jainharsh524/jainharsh524/README.md

 - 🎓 **M. Tech.
 CSE Student at IIT Kharagpur**
 - 💻 **Full Stack Developer**, specializing in **Backend Development**
 - 🛠️ Problem-solver with a passion for building scalable and efficient systems
-- 💡 Constantly exploring new tech stacks and frameworks
+- 💡 Constantly exploring new tech stacks and frameworks.

 ---